Platinum Jewelry 101: What to Know Before You Buy

 Platinum Properties & Price

-Two bars made from platinum, a category of precious metal with unique characteristics
+Two bars made from the precious metal platinum.

 Pure platinum poured bars